thodges-gh/ChainLink-Node/SeparateMachineInstructions.md

 cd /etc/postgresql/9.6/main/
 ```

-If you're setting up the node with different IPs, change them here
+If you're setting up the node with different IPs, change them here.
+Replace `CHAINLINK_IP` and `CHAINLINK_IP/##` with the IP of the machine running the ChainLink node.
+The `/##` should be the prefix for the subnet mask.

 ```shell
 sudo sh -c "echo \"listen_addresses = 'CHAINLINK_IP'\" >> postgresql.conf"